 What Other Tips Do You Have for Making Apple Spice Pancakes?

-Tell Me More About These Cooked Apples!
+Tell Me More About The Cooked Cinnamon Apple Topping

 I use these same cooked apples in my Grain Free Mini Apple Cheesecakes.
 They also taste great on top of Congee, for a sweet, and fruity breakfast porridge.
 You could also add them on top of my gluten free apple dumplings, for more added apple deliciousness.